 While older children might have better success with online classes, as they might be more familiar with gadgets, longer attention spans and most of all, understand the concept of schooling, it’s a different ball game for the younger lot who usually develop these skills only after they begin schooling.
 Like a lot of things in life, it is about adapting and children are champions at that.

 As parents, it seems like our responsibility to worry.
-So it seems only natural to have concerns over the effectiveness of online classes and whether our children will learn foundational skills as well as they should.
+So it is only natural to have concerns over the effectiveness of online classes and whether our children will learn foundational skills as well as they should.
 And while our teachers work tremendously hard to make online learning engaging and interesting, a part of the responsibility of ensuring its effectiveness is on us parents.
 In today’s post, we’ll talk about little things you can do to help your child adjust and benefit the most from online schooling.

-Connect with their peers: A big exciting part of schooling is the opportunity to make friends.
+A big exciting part of schooling is the opportunity to make friends.
 For many young children who are attending their first year of school and online, they are missing out on this opportunity, but that doesn’t mean they have to miss out on making friends.
 Do your best to connect with peers.
 Your child can have a video call with some of his classmates once a week maybe.
 And when circumstances allow, you can let them enjoy a play date too.
 Having a familiar face or two even in a virtual class can make a huge positive impact on your child’s attitude to classes and school.

 We hope these tips have given you a start on making online classes fun and inviting for your little one.
 With some time and a routine in place, your child will begin to enjoy these classes and learn plenty.
 Mamas and Papas, we appreciate all you do.
 You got this!